Workplace Training

 Group of people discussing note during a workplace training session.

-Benefits of Workplace Training
+Why Workplace Training Matters:

 • Our workplace anti-harassment and respect training seeks to empower employees by educating your workforce on how they can be instrumental in creating a culture of anti-harassment and equality, including through bystander intervention training.
 We teach employees about the different types of discrimination, harassment, and retaliation as well as workplace bullying.
 We provide employees with the keys to learning how to report such instances - all of which can help to protect the company from liability for claims of discrimination and harassment